 The Renegade's 8.4-inch infotainment screen works well and boasts a number of desirable connectivity features.
 Apple CarPlay and Android Auto feature alongside sat-nav and voice command functionality.
 Jeep's Uconnect services are also standard, allowing for the control and monitoring of various car functions via a dedicated smartphone app.
 The system can also be used to provide telematics to insurance providers.

 - 1VerdictThe Jeep Renegade 4xe is the brand's first plug-in hybrid, combining the benefits of electrification with Jeep's trademark off-road prowess

 - 2MPG, CO2 & chargingThe Jeep Renegade hybrid's figures are respectable, but some rivals beat it on paper

-- 5Interior & comfort - currently readingThe Renegade is a comfortable small SUV with good infotainment, but its interior feels a little plasticky
+- 5Interior, dashboard & comfort - currently readingThe Renegade is a comfortable small SUV with good infotainment, but its interior feels a little plasticky

 - 6Boot space, seating & practicalityLots of room for passengers to get comfortable, but only average boot space

 - 7Reliability & safety ratingA low Euro NCAP score disappoints, but the Jeep should be fairly reliable